ThinkDataEd/curriculum/docs/unit4/lesson1.md

     100. What else do you see?

-18. Now that they know what the variables mean, ask student teams to generate a two statistical questions about the data.
+18. Now that they know what the variables mean, ask student teams to generate two statistical questions about the data.
 Below are three examples of possible statistical questions:

     100. What month uses the most water?